 The obstacle portion of obstacle course racing typically requires grip strength and upper body strength to hold yourself up, pull yourself over something, drag something, carry something, and so on.
 If you don't have enough upper body strength to support your body weight and move it over, under, and through obstacles you may face penalties.
 In OCR today, there are less penalties, so maybe that isn't the biggest reason, but COMPLETING all of the obstacles is a big goal that most people I have.
 I know it was my first goal when I started in obstacle course racing.
-So, we've written a workout that you can do 2x per week (with at least 2 rest days between) that will help you build the upper body strength and grip strength needed to complete more and more obstacles.
+So, we've written a workout for OCR athletes that you can do 2x per week (with at least 2 rest days between) that will help you build the upper body strength and grip strength needed to complete more and more obstacles.

 Warmup is on you.